Cherry-Trees/Spinning-Cube/README.md

 # Console 3D Engine
-Draws and animates 3D graphics onto text in a command console :D
+Draws and animates 3D graphics onto text in a terminal :D